codingMustache/codingMustache/README.md

 ## Joke of the Day

-How many South Americans does it take to change a lightbulb?
-A Brazilian
+Why did the kid cross the playground?
+To get to the other slide.

 ## Daily Trivia

-What is the name of the process that sends one qubit of information using two bits of classical information?
+Which of the following computer components can be built using only NAND gates?
- 1. Super Dense Coding
+ 1. CPU
- 2. Quantum Entanglement
+ 2. RAM
- 3. Quantum Programming
+ 3. Register
- 4. Quantum Teleportation
+ 4. ALU

 <details>
   <summary>Answer</summary>
-  Quantum Teleportation
+  ALU
 </details>